-Robert Duke, Associate Director of Medical and Dental Education, is leading on awarding the positions and says that during the fellowship, junior doctors will have dedicated research time, combined with some clinical activity if required.
-Projects will range between six months and one year and focus on active research areas.
+During fellowships, junior doctors have dedicated research time, combined with some clinical activity if required.
+Projects range between six months and one year and focus on active research areas.
 Funding for the fellowships are split between UCLH Charity and the research area department.

-“The posts are an excellent example of how research can be embedded in patient care and the day to day activities of the Trust”, said Robert.
-He adds that there has been a lot of interest in the posts which demonstrates a cross-departmental objective to drive innovation and translate advances in research into benefits for patients.
+“The posts are an excellent example of how research can be embedded in patient care and the day-to-day activities of the Trust”, said Robert Duke, associate director of medical and dental education.